A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: The mathematical model

-Here $k_\rho$ is the collagen secretion rate, $k_\rho^{\text{max}}$ is the maximum factor of secretion rate enhancement because of the presence of the chemokines, $a_c^{IV}$ is the concentration of the chemokines that cause the half-maximum enhancement of the secretion rate and $\delta_\rho$ is the degradation rate of collagen.
+The equation for collagen \eqref{PDE_R} represents the production of collagen by (myo)fibroblasts \cite{Baum2006}, enhancement of the secretion by signaling molecules \cite{Ivanoff2005}, and proteolytic breakdown of collagen by MMPs (similar as for the signaling molecules):

-The value of the parameter $k_\rho$ is a consequence of the values of other parameters.
-Solving $R_\rho=0$ for $k_\rho$ yields:
+Here $k_\rho$ is the collagen secretion rate, $k_\rho^{\text{max}}$ is the maximum factor of secretion rate enhancement because of the presence of the signaling molecules, $a_c^{IV}$ is the concentration of the signaling molecules that cause the half-maximum enhancement of the secretion rate of collagen and $\delta_\rho$ is the degradation rate of collagen.
+A generic MMP affects the reaction kinetics of the signaling molecules and collagen, and is assumed always to be at a local equilibrium concentration.
+Reasoning for this modeling choice has been to avoid even more complexity and additional unknown parameter values.